The zen of Stafsnes – The hidden beach

 From the bottom of Herjólfsdalur it takes about 45 minutes to an hour for the hike to Stafsnes.
 Going back might take longer, depending on your walking speed.
 The section from Stafsnes to the ridge above Herjólfsdalur is the steepest part – you’ll have to conquer at least 200 metres of sheer altitude.

-On the upper part of the path there are a few markers.
-But it progressively fades into a sheeptrail as you slide further down the hill towards the cabin.
-You will most likely encounter various sheep wandering around too at some point.
+There are a few rudimentary marker sticks on the upper part of the track from the Herjólfsdalur ridge down towards Stafsnes.
+But it progressively fades into a sheep trail as you slide further down the hill towards the cabin.

+You will most likely encounter various sheep wandering around too in this area.
 Sometimes they’re even hanging out on the cabin’s veranda!

 Sheep watching over the veranda.